 a.
 Currency and Transactions in Foreign Currency - Management has determined that the US dollar is the Company's functional currency since income and most of the concession costs have been determined in such currency, in addition to the fact that the financing and capital required for the work are expressed in this currency.
-Transactions denominated in other currencies (mainly Costa Rican colones) are recorded at the exchange rates in force as of the date of the transaction, and the exchange rate differences resulting from the liquidation of assets and obligations denominated in such currencies, as well as by the adjustment of the balances as of closing date were registered as part of the cost of the project during the construction stage, and they are registered against the operating results as of the starting date of the exploitation stage.
-As of December 31, 2019 and 2018, the exchange rate of the Costa Rican colón, in respect of the US dollar, was ¢576,49 and ¢611,75 for selling transactions, respectively.
+Transactions denominated in other currencies (mainly Costa Rican colones) are recorded at the exchange rates in force as of the date of the transaction, and the exchange rate differences resulting from the liquidation of assets and obligations denominated in such currencies, as well as by the adjustment of the balances as of closing date were recorded as part of the cost of the project during the construction stage, and they are registered against the operating results as of the starting date of the exploitation stage.
+As of December 31, 2020 and 2019, the exchange rate of the Costa Rican colón, with respect to the US dollar was ¢617.30 and ¢611.75 for selling transactions, respectively.

-As of the date of financial statements, the reference exchange rate for selling transactions was $\phi$ 568,77, per US dollar.
+As of the date of financial statements, the reference exchange rate for selling transactions was ¢615.08 per US dollar.

 - b.
 Accounting Records For financial and reporting purposes, the accounting records are kept in the Company's functional currency (US dollar).
-For legal purposes in Costa Rica, the Company also keeps accounting records expressed in Costa Rican colones. - Cash, Cash Equivalents, and Restricted Cash Cash, cash equivalents, and restricted cash include the cash on hand and due from banks, demand deposits, and certificate of deposit (high liquidity), which original maturity is not greater than three months.
+For legal purposes in Costa Rica, the Company also keeps accounting records expressed in Costa Rican colones. - c.
+Cash, Cash Equivalents, and Restricted Cash Cash, cash equivalents, and restricted cash include the cash on hand and due from banks, demand deposits, and certificate of deposit (high liquidity), which original maturity is not greater than three months.
+Restricted cash consists of deposits related to bank loans, which can be disposed of only under specific conditions.
 The administrators review cash flows to reserve, in the restricted cash accounts, the required balance in accordance with the debt agreement.
 Every month, when applicable, the restricted cash accounts are provided (or not) with funds based on the required balance, through a formal request to the trust.
 The trust, in accordance with the payment items included in the contract, ensures for complete provision of each account. - d.
 Inventory Inventories are valued at the lower of cost or net realizable value, using the first in first out (FIFO) accounting method.
-(Net Realizable Value represents the estimated selling price for inventories less all estimated cost of completion and cost necessary to make the sale).
+Net Realizable Value represents the estimated selling price for inventories less all estimated cost of completion and cost necessary to make the sale.
 Inventories correspond to materials purchased to repair infrastructure both for the highway and toll stations.
 When used, it is charged to the expense of the period. - e.
-Prepaid Expenses The Company records prepaid expenses, all those corresponding to a percentage of the value of the work to be acquired, demanded as advance payments by the construction companies hired to develop its additions, repairs, and maintenance of the work.
+Prepaid Expenses The Company records prepaid expenses, all those corresponding to a percentage of the value of the work to be acquired, as advance payments by the construction companies hired to develop its additions, repairs, and maintenance of the work.
 These advances are applied to the final invoice of the vendor when the work or repair made is formally received.
-In addition, advances are held for all-risk insurance for construction, civil liability, and occupational hazards.
+In addition, advances are held for all-risk insurance for construction, civil liability and occupational hazards.